Science Kits: 6-8th Grade

 North Carolina State Standards

-• 8.L.1.1 Summarize the basic characteristics of viruses, bacteria, fungi and parasites relating to the spread, treatment and prevention of disease.
+• LS.8.1.1 Construct an explanation to compare the basic characteristics of viruses, bacteria, fungi, and parasites relating to the spread, treatment, and prevention of disease.

-• 8.L.1.2 Explain the difference between epidemic and pandemic as it relates to the spread, treatment and prevention of disease.
+• LS.8.1.2 Analyze and interpret data to explain the difference between epidemic and pandemic as it relates to the spread, treatment, and prevention of disease.

-8.L.3 Understand how organisms interact with and respond to the biotic and abiotic components of their environment.
+LS.8.2 Understand how organisms interact with and respond to the biotic and abiotic factors in their environment.

-• 8.L.3.1 Explain how factors such as food, water, shelter and space affect populations in an ecosystem.
+• LS.8.2.1 Carry out investigations to explain how changing biotic and abiotic factors such as food, water, shelter, and space affect populations in an ecosystem.

-• 8.L.3.2 Summarize the relationships among producers, consumers, and decomposers including the positive and negative consequences of such interactions including: • Coexistence and cooperation • Competition (predator/prey) • Parasitism • Mutualism
+• LS.8.2.2 Construct an explanation to summarize the relationships among producers, consumers, and decomposers including the positive and negative consequences of such interactions including: coexistence and cooperation, competition (predator/prey),

-• 8.L.5.1 Summarize how food provides the energy and the molecules required for building materials, growth and survival of all organisms (to include plants).
+• LS.8.2.3 Construct an explanation to summarize how food provides the energy and the building materials required for all growth and survival of all organisms (to include plants).